Battle of Rautu: The battles

 The Reds launched their campaign against the Rautu Station on 21 February as a part of their nationwide offensive.
 The final goal in Karelia was to reach the major railroad junction of Antrea (now Kamennogorsk, Vyborgsky District).
 The Rautu offensive was stopped after just two days and the force of 1,000 Reds decided to pull back to the railway station.
-In a few days, they were surrounded by the Whites from three directions.
-Only the way to Saint Petersburg was now open.
-Both sides still completed some minor attacks, but since the early days of March, the battle turned into trench warfare.
+Within a few days, they were surrounded by White forces on three sides, with only the road to Saint Petersburg still open.
+Both sides continued to launch minor attacks, but by early March, the fighting had settled into trench warfare.
 The Saint Petersburg – Hiitola railroad as well as the Rautu Station were still uncompleted, so the Reds had plenty of material, such as logs and bricks, to build a strong defensive line around the station.

 The strengthened Whites started their offensive against Rautu on 25 March but were hit back as well as on 30–31 March.
 Two days later, the Whites cut the railroad towards Saint Petersburg and derailed an armored train with a cargo of ammunition, machine guns, and artillery pieces.
 The decisive attack was launched on 4 April, now with 2,000 men.
 The Reds were soon running out of ammunition and food supplies.
 In the morning of 5 April at 7:30 am, the Reds broke through the siege line on the southwest side of the station.
 The Red column headed south towards the Russian border but was soon caught in a crossfire of White machine guns in the nearby valley.
 Some of the Reds managed to escape but the machine-gun fire killed more than 400 Reds including a large number of women and children.
-The Bolshevik commander Prigorovski, as well as several wounded Reds, killed themselves in order to avoid falling into the hands of the enemy.
-800–900 Finnish Reds and Russian Bolsheviks were still taken as prisoners, including more than one hundred children.
+The Bolshevik commander Prigorovski, as well as several wounded Reds, killed themselves in order to avoid falling into enemy hands.
+800–900 Finnish Reds and Russian Bolsheviks were taken as prisoners, including more than a hundred children.
 The valley was soon nicknamed the ″Death Valley″ (Kuolemanlaakso) and in few years the name was even put on the map.
-After the victory in Rautu, the Whites were now able to concentrate their troops against Vyborg, the Red capital of Eastern Finland.
+After the victory in Rautu, the Whites were able to concentrate their troops against Vyborg, the Red capital of Eastern Finland.